withastro/astro/packages/integrations/tailwind/README.md

 ### Class-based modifiers do not work with `@apply` directives

-Astro `<style>` tags are scoped by default.
-As `dark:text-pink` compiles into `.dark .text-pink`, it does not match any markup in the Astro file and is hence removed, causing the class to not be applied.
-This may also happen for integrations like Vue and Svelte that supports scoped styles.
+Certain Tailwind classes with modifiers rely on combining classes across multiple elements.
+For example, `dark:text-pink` compiles to `.dark .text-pink`.
+When this is used with the `@apply` directive in Astro `<style>` tags, the compiled styles are removed from the build output because they do not match any markup in the `.astro` file.
+The same issue may also happen in framework components that support scoped styles like Vue and Svelte.

 To fix this, you can use inline classes instead: